-As you’ve probably guessed, I’m going to make the same old recipes and not change anything, on purpose or by accident.
-However … dessert is “cook’s” choice, and I’m the cook.
-So if you’re on the fence about your holiday dessert, and your family won’t disown you, I highly recommend giving this delightful recipe due consideration.
-While it’s not the traditional pumpkin pie, it tastes like pumpkin pie, all dressed up.
+If you’re on the fence about your holiday showstopper dessert and your family won’t disown you for trying something new, I highly recommend giving this delightful recipe a try.
+While it’s not traditional pumpkin pie, it tastes a lot like pumpkin pie, all dressed up!

 For the crust:

 - Regular honey graham crackers or store-bought crispy gingersnap cookies

 - Granulated sugar or brown sugar

 - Unsalted melted butter

 - Cream cheese softened to room temperature

 - Unsweetened canned 100% pumpkin puree, not pie filling

 - Large eggs at room temperature for easy blending